 Planning ahead of time and prompt decision making are few good aspects of scientific management theory.

-With the help of scientific management theory there is triple benefits for the consumers.
-Consumers pay fewer prices and are able to get best quality products.
+With the help of scientific management theory, there are triple benefits for the consumers.
+Consumers pay fewer prices and can get the best quality products.
 They are also able to attain better living standards.